 About Me

 My name is Brianna (pronouns: she/they), but most people call me Bri.
-I have spent the past few years working at the crossroads of science, technology, and community organizing.
-I previously served as the community coordinator for the Gathering for Open Science Hardware (GOSH).
+I am currently investigating the social dimensions of research instruments in field biology, with a focus on collective governance strategies in conservation technology projects.
+I previously served as the community coordinator for the Gathering for Open Science Hardware (GOSH) and was a Fulbright student researcher and SEEKCommons fellow studying the Mothbox, a low-cost, open source insect monitor.

 What else am I up to?